 Slow Rub Benzoyl Peroxide

 Slowly Rub Benzoyl Peroxide over your entire face.
 What does this mean?
 Well, I watched a video a LONG time ago (waaay before YouTube was popular) when I was breaking out all the time and I tried this.
 It works!
 What you do is you take Benzoyl Peroxide to a VERY cleaned face, place a strip of it on your index finger and SLOWLY (like, painfully slowly) slide your finger over all of your acne affected area… as slow as you possibly can.
 If you think you’re going too slow go even slower.
 Something about the technique of applying it actually helps get this stuff absorbed better (or it’s a mental thing, but it really seems to work).
 Try it with any of your existing products or pick up the one recommended above.
 Afterwards, make sure you apply a good moisturizer to keep your face from breaking out even worse from the dryness caused by the Benzoyl Peroxide.
-And PLEASE let us know if this works for you in the comments below!

 Most of these treatments deal with the problem once it’s already been created.
 But to prevent acne from forming in the first place, make sure that you are taking care of your skin from the inside out.